 The duration of the fellowship is ten months, beginning in September.
 The program awards a stipend of $75,000 as well as a modest travel grant.
 The fellow is considered an independent contractor rather than an employee of CFR and is not eligible for employment benefits, including health insurance.

 Selection as a Murrow Fellow is highly competitive and is based on a combination of the following criteria:

 - professional experience as a foreign correspondent or editor

 How to Apply

 Interested candidates who meet the program’s eligibility requirements can apply online between January 1 and March 1 on an annual basis.
 The selected candidate is notified in April.

-A list of former Murrow Fellows can be found online by visiting Historical Roster of CFR’s Edward R. Murrow Press Fellows.
+A list of former fellows can be found online by visiting the Historical Roster of CFR’s Edward R. Murrow Press Fellows.